saboyle/LeavingCareWiki/Employment.md

 Find out what job you would be good at here [https://nationalcareers.service.gov.uk/skills-assessment](https://nationalcareers.service.gov.uk/skills-assessment)

+You should ask your **Personal Adviser** how to take steps towards doing work you're interested in.

+If you would like help getting the confidence and skills you need to apply for an apprenticeship or a job **The Prince's Trust**offers support and training [https://www.princes-trust.org.uk/help-for-young-people/get-job](https://www.princes-trust.org.uk/help-for-young-people/get-job)

 *

 Whatever age you are you can contact your local **Jobcentre Plus** for help.
 Just click on the magnifying glass and type in the town or postcode where you are to find the nearest one
 [https://www.totaljobs.com/careers-advice/job-centres/job-centres](https://www.totaljobs.com/careers-advice/job-centres/job-centres)